-\University reform in Taiwan resulted in the Taipei Campus of the National Chung Hsing University, in-cluding the College of Law and Business becoming independent in 2000 and becoming the current National Taipei University.
+\University reform in Taiwan resulted in the Taipei Campus of the National Chung Hsing University, including the College of Law and Business becoming independent in 2000 and becoming the current National Taipei University.
 Later, the National Chung Hsing University in Taichung City added the College of Law and Politics and established the Department of Law.

-- 1. College of Law and Politics, National Chung Hsing University (Social Science and Managemen (Photo: Wang Yung-chi, provided by College of Law and Politics, National - 2.
-Huisun Experimental Forest Station (provided by Gallery of University History, National Chung Hsing - Taichung Yanagawa Waterway. - 4.
-Taichung Central Park.
+- College of Law and Politics, National Chung Hsing University (Social Science and Management Building). - (Photo: Wang Yung-chi, provided by College of Law and Politics, National Chung Hsing University) - 2.
+Huisun Experimental Forest Station. (provided by Gallery of University History, National Chung Hsing University) - 3.
+Taichung Yanagawa Waterway. (provided by: Tourism Bureau, MOTC, Taiwan) - 4.
+Taichung Central Park. - (provided by: Tourism Bureau, MOTC, Taiwan)